New from ACTIVE: Check out our latest products here

 Without proper cleaning, residual coffee grounds can impart unwanted flavors to your next brew, negatively affecting the taste of your cup.

-- For stubborn stains, add a bit of baking soda
+For stubborn stains, add a bit of baking soda and scrub gently with a sponge.

 The beauty of French press coffee lies in its versatility in that you can personalize your brew to your exact taste.

-For example, using a scale to measure your coffee beans can lead to more consistent and precise brewing.
+Use a scale to measure your coffee beans.
+That can lead to more consistent and precise brewing.

 The Versatility of French Presses: Beyond Coffee